 Fire Safety and Access Protocols

-Leave a clear pathway: Ensure there is ample space around solar panels for firefighters to gain access to the roof or other critical areas of the building, according to fire code requirements.
+Leave a clear path: Fire code says that there must be enough space around solar panels for firefighters to ascend to the roof or other important parts of the building.

 Quick electrical shutdown: Solar systems should have a readily accessible method for quick and safe electrical shutdown in case of emergencies.